RomanMayer7/cs50-project4-mySurfSpot/README.md

 Project Objective
 ----------------------------------------------------------------------------------------
-Gain experience with designing and implementing a web application with Python and JavaScript.
+Gain experience with designing and implementing a Web application with Python\Django Framework and JavaScript,using HERE API for Geolocation.

 Project Description
 ----------------------------------------------------------------------------------------